Commercial Property Insurance

 - Extra expense coverage pays any additional costs to return your business to normal after it's damaged.

 - Valuable papers coverage provides limited coverage for your business records and other valuable papers.
-You may be able to buy an endorsement to increase this coverage.
+You might be able to increase the coverage amount with an endorsement.

 - Ordinance or law coverage pays additional costs to repair or rebuild a facility to current building codes after it's damaged.
 Many policies provide limited ordinance coverage, but you can increase the coverage with an endorsement.